koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 Summaries of key points:

-1.  **Nonrobust decision-influences can be OK.** A candy-shard contextually influences decision-making.
+1.  **Non-robust decision-influences can be OK.** A candy-shard contextually influences decision-making.
 Many policies lead to acquiring lots of candy; the decision-influences don't have to be "globally robust" or "perfect."
 2.  **Values steer optimization; they are not optimized against.** The value shards aren't getting optimiz*ed* hard.
 The value shards **are** the things which optimize hard, by wielding the rest of the agent's cognition (e.g. the world model, the general-purpose planning API).
     - Since values are not the optimization target of the agent with those values, the values don't have to be adversarially robust.
 3.  **Since values steer cognition, reflective agents try to avoid adversarial inputs to their own values.** In self-reflective agents which can think about their own thinking, values steer e.g. what plans get considered next.
 Therefore, these agents convergently avoid adversarial inputs to their currently activated values (e.g. learning), because adversarial inputs would impede fulfillment of those values (e.g. lead to less learning).